Last Updated on June 15, 2023 by Grow with Bovees

 Instead of using synthetic fertilizers, consider using organic lawn fertilizer for your lawn growth.
 With all-natural, chemical-free ingredients and a little patience on your part, you can go from the neighborhood dud to the neighborhood show-house by using purely organic lawn food.

 Since there are so many organic yard fertilizer products out there, we’ve narrowed the selection down.
 The best organic fertilizer for your lawn is among the following contenders:

 As nice as it would be to switch seamlessly to organic lawn fertilizers, it’s impossible.
 There’s some prep-work involved if you’ve been using a synthetic fertilizer rather than purely organic lawn food.

-Before you’re ready to go organic with your lawn, ask yourself if you’re willing to do the work.
+Before you’re ready to use an organic slow release fertilizer on your lawn, ask yourself if you’re willing to do the work.

-Every lawn is different and craves an array of nutrients it lacks.
+Every lawn grass type is different and craves an array of nutrients it lacks.
 So, test your soil pH (see our soil tester review), to see what your lawn needs before applying natural lawn food.

 Your lawn requires more nutrients than you may realize.
 For example, mineral langbeinite will give it the magnesium it needs, where gypsum restores the lawn’s appropriate amount of calcium.

-To figure out what you need to buy, fill two cups with soil, taking the samples from various spots around the lawn.
+To figure out what plant food you need to buy, fill two cups with soil, taking the samples from various spots around the lawn.